Akash22-11/PROJECT-BELEAF/README.md

 # PROJECT-BELEAF

-# 🌿 Belif: Gamified Health & Task Tracker
+# 🌿 Belif: Gamified Health & Task Tracker;

 Belif is a comprehensive health and productivity application that makes staying healthy fun.
 It allows users to track their daily health metrics, manage their to-do lists, and maintain their daily "health streak" by playing an integrated game.